narthur157/ai-control-system/README.md

 `train` is the training program which by default uses train-set.csv and test-set.csv for its training.
 Learning rate is accepted as an argument.

 `eval` is a program which uses sockets to test inputs to a neural net, one line at a time.
-To test, run `./eval`, and then in another terminal, `telnet localhost 8888` and then upon connecting, type `1 2 3` (assuming 3 inputs) and then enter.
+To test, run `./eval`, and then in another terminal, `telnet localhost 8888` and then upon connecting, type `1 2 3 4` (assuming 3 inputs and then last a target speed) and then enter.

 -----------------